Maud, Missouri

+Unincorporated community in Missouri, U.S.

 Maud is an unincorporated community in Shelby County, in the U.S. state of Missouri.

 History

 A post office called Maud was established in 1880, and remained in operation until 1903.
-An early postmaster gave the community the name of his daughter, Maud Ridings.
+An early postmaster, Peter Ridings, gave the community the name of his daughter, Maud Ridings.
+The population of the town in 1935 was 22.